 DOL adjusts civil penalty amounts for inflation

-Washington — The Department of Labor has raised civil penalty amounts for violations around 1 percent to adjust for inflation, effective Jan.
-23.
+Washington — OSHA, the Mine Safety and Health Administration, and other Department of Labor agencies have increased civil penalty amounts for violations to adjust for inflation, effective Jan.
+15.

-Under the Federal Civil Penalties Inflation Adjustment Act, DOL is required to adjust civil penalty levels for inflation by Jan.
+MSHA’s maximum penalty for a “flagrant” violation increases to $291,234 from $274,175.
+Under the Federal Civil Penalties Inflation Adjustment Act of 1990, DOL is required to adjust civil penalty levels for inflation by Jan.
 15 each year.
-DOL determines annual adjustment rates via the Consumer Price Index for All Urban Consumers.
+DOL determines yearly adjustment rates via the Consumer Price Index for all Urban Consumers.